Skip to Content

 Roasted Cabbage and Potato Bake with Eggs

-Leftover potato and cabbage bake with onion, mustard and eggs is a wonderful way to use up veggies that are so often left after Sunday lunch.
+Leftover potato and cabbage bake with onion, mustard and eggs is a wonderful way to use up veggies that are so often left over after Sunday lunch.

-This wonderfully simple dish takes around 40 minutes to cook and it’s so good I often make it from scratch when I don’t have leftovers.
+This wonderfully simple dish takes around 40 minutes to cook, and it's so good I often make it from scratch when I don't have leftovers.

 Leftover cabbage and potato bake with eggs and mustard.